backblaze-b2-samples/live-read-demo/README.md

 ### Install FFmpeg

-If you do not already have `ffmpeg` installed on your system, you can download it from one of the links at https://ffmpeg.org/download.html or use a package manager to install it.
+If you do not already have FFmpeg installed on your system, you can download it from one of the links at https://ffmpeg.org/download.html or use a package manager to install it.
 For example, using [Homebrew](https://brew.sh/) on a Mac:

 ```shell